 There are a lot of common myths when it comes to wearing contact lenses.
-Have you always wanted to try out contact lenses but have been too scared to?
-“The 5 biggest myths about contact lenses” will prove to you that there is nothing to worry about, when it comes to lenses.
+Have you always wanted to try them but have been too scared to?
+“The 5 biggest myths about contact lenses” will prove to you that there is nothing to worry about, when it comes to weraing them.

 1. “A contact lens will get lost behind my eye.”